jafudi/flexpair-website/index.md

 # Value Proposition

-What we came up with during Corona short-time work is `flexpair.com`.
+What we came up with during Corona short-time work is **Flexpair**.
 Now, what does it actually mean

 <dl>
   <dt><strong>to flexpair (verb)</strong></dt>